 Austria’s first presidency objective in the field of research are the negotiations on Horizon Europe.
 The Bulgarian Presidency launched the negotiations in Council in June 2018.
-Austria took over the Presidency on 1 July 2018 and is committed to making substantial progress in the negotiations by December 2018.
+Austria took over the Presidency on 1 July 2018, with the ambition to make substantial progress in the negotiations by December 2018.

 While the current (8th) EU RTD Framework Programme, Horizon 2020, will still continue to run until the end of 2020, discussions and preparations for the next (9th) Framework Programme have already been ongoing for more than a year.
 The name for the 9th EU Framework Programme for Research and Innovation (2021-2027) is "Horizon Europe".
 The European Commission (EC) published its proposal for “Horizon Europe” on 7 June 2018.
 In this section, ERA Portal Austria provides information on the discussions on, and preparation of, the next Framework Programme, both in Austria and across Europe.